 I now digress from objectivity to point out that there remains another bike for non-bikers, though here we enter the realms of my personal dogma.
 That is the bike that we old geezers promise ourselves for our retirement, or when the kids leave home, or when we sell the company.
 Which is the Harley-Davidson, the full-fat, farting Hog.
 I’m going to generalise crassly here, because I have met some H-D owners and found them to be perfectly well-adjusted, nice people and, if you are reading this, I naturally assume that you are the exception, rather than the rule.
 However teenage memories of Easy Rider, followed by a career of having to toe the sartorial line, too often results in the late-career crisis purchase of a bloated V Twin from Milwaukee with high bars, front mounted pegs and, naturally, a very shiny H-D logoed leather jacket to complement – Badass Biker Gang by way of Burton’s Tailors.

-Already I’m feeling a killjoy for criticising a reasonably harmless personal choice and I admit that my dislike would not be so extreme were it not for my great dislike of the sound that the things make.
+Already I’m feeling a killjoy for criticising a reasonably harmless personal choice and I admit that my antipathy would not be so extreme were it not for my great dislike of the sound that the things make.
 But since every flatulent combustion offends my ears I keep looking at the riders and thinking ‘for God’s sake, don’t act your age’.
 Yes, with my ownership history of a Benelli Adiva and a Moto Guzzi California I am very clearly in the realm of glass houses here, so it’s only fair that you should reciprocate with your contempt, but my plea to you is ‘just say no’.